Gluten-free macaroni and cheese

 - 1/4 cup instant brown rice

-.
+DirectionsCombine all the ingredients in a 2-quart heavy saucepan.
 Bring to a boil over high heat, reduce the heat to low, and simmer, covered, 20 minutes.
 Serve hot, garnished with a sprinkle of fresh herbs.

 Recipes from: 1,000 GLUTEN-FREE RECIPES by Carol Fenster (Wiley, October 2008, $35.00/hardcover)